monkonius/gunnerkrigg-downloader/README.md

 ```

 ## Usage
+Run the program while inside the Gunnerkrigg Downloader repository.
 ```
 python3 gunnerkrigg.py
 Do you wish to download all webcomic pages? [y/n] Which chapters do you wish to download?
 [1-n]
 ```
+The program can be quit prematurely by entering 'q' or using 'Ctrl-D' during prompts, or 'Ctrl-C' when in the middle of downloading images.